Blog

 UPDATE

-In keeping with the first medXevent, the last blog post before our summer break is about the product register as part of the PMCF.
-Manufacturers of medical devices are obliged under the MDR to use various general and special methods and procedures as well as specific clinical follow-up during clinical follow-up (PMCF).
-The register is a very proactive method for obtaining your own clinical data from routine clinical practice.
-In this blog post we will show you what a register is and how you can use it for your medical device as part of your PMCF.
+In our last blog post before our summer break, coinciding with the first medXevent, we're discussing the product registry within the framework of post-market clinical follow-up (PMCF).
+Under the Medical Device Regulation (MDR), manufacturers of medical devices are obligated to use various general and specific methods and procedures for post-market clinical follow-up (PMCF).
+A registry offers a highly proactive method for gathering your own clinical data from routine clinical practice.
+In this blog post, we'll explain what a registry is and how you can use it for your medical device within your PMCF framework.

 Abbreviations